 Facet Joint Pain

 Facet joints are the structures that connect vertebrae to one another.
 Just like other joints in the body, facet joints use cartilage to line the joint, and a capsule to surround it.
 Normally, the facet provides support, flexibility, and mobility to the entire vertebrae, or spinal cord.
-Two facets conjoin in between each vertebrae.
+Two facets conjoin in between each vertebra.
 The following are names associated with facets, all having relatively the same symptoms and definitions.